 THE POSITIVE: The art is consistent, original, and professional, and the artist can capture expressions that usually escape cartoonists.
 (You can REALLY see longing and embarrassment and all those lovely emotions in people's eyes.)
 The pacing, in my opinion, is brilliant, and most of all I love that the characters are the focus and that being gay or trans is NOT their whole identity.
 You really know their interests--you see that Amber is an artist and how it helps her work through her private thoughts, and you see Mark's affectionate nature, the story behind Tom's tattoos, and the clash between Alex and Jamie WITHOUT ever feeling like you're just being fed somebody's boring emo history.
 I'd also like to note that the casual language is expertly handled.

 THE NEGATIVE: The author is unusually clear with words, so every typo and misspelled word sticks out and bothers me.
 (Ironically that doesn't bother me if the person just sucks at spelling and it's EVERYWHERE, but in this comic it's rare enough that I get annoyed at it for not being perfect.)
-It has been pointed out that every character who's been focused on (so far) is gay or has had a gay relationship, so even though such a thing is really welcome in a hetero-saturated market, it occasionally feels like the comic doesn't know how to deal with more traditional relationships, and I think it'd be healthy to balance out some of the, uh, gayness here and there.
+It has been pointed out that every character who's been focused on is gay or has had a queer relationship, so even though such a thing is really welcome in a heteronormative-saturated market, it occasionally feels a little repetitive when EVERYONE is dealing with issues that develop from some aspect of their queer relationships.
 I also think it'd be cool if every storyline didn't lead up to someone having a relationship, though I guess that's what the world of young people usually is about.
-I also feel that this is a comic best read in huge chunks--like, someone's whole storyline being read at once--so the update schedule throwing up one page at a time tends to get on my nerves, but that's just me being impatient, not criticizing the work itself.

 THE POSITIVE: Super-professional art and coloring, easy to read, and you don't necessarily need to be a D&D player to get it (I've never played in my life).
 The characters are surprisingly well-rounded for it being a mainly funny comic.